 Home

-I hold a PhD degree in Sociology (2022) from the University of Amsterdam.
 In 2021 I received a Rubicon grant (2022-2024) from the Dutch Research Council for research on the stalled narrowing of the gender pay gap.
+In this project I for example study the relationship between job title and task segregation within occupations and gender differences in pay over time using computational text analysis and large-N register data.
 Prior to this I was a recipient of a Research Talent grant (2016-2021) for my PhD project on the incomplete integration of women in workplace authority.